-In summary, the applicant must be able to show that the portion of the building that is ineligible for DHCD funding can be financed without DHCD assistance.
+The applicant must be able to show that the portion of the building that is ineligible for DHCD funding can be financed without DHCD assistance.
 For example, if your project has ground floor retail or market rate units, you must demonstrate financing commitments (or realistic interest) from non-DHCD lenders or investors sufficient to cover the costs associated with that portion of the building.
-The Form 2O2 includes a tab titled "Uses - Ineligible Uses" that applicants must use to demonstrate the proposed allocation of sources and uses.
+The Form 2O2 includes a tab titled "Rental_Development_Budget" that applicants must use to demonstrate the proposed allocation of sources and uses.
+See Appendix A - Instructions for Completing Form 2O2 for a complete explanation of how to allocate sources.